Holiday Trends 2018: What We Got RightBy Jon Young

 We believe that our Holiday Trends report is the best predictive report on the market.
 It offers over 10 years of trends data and – crucially – speaks to Britons in January when they are actively planning (and booking) their summer holiday.

-We can’t wait for Holiday Trends 2019, which is due to launch at the start of February.
-The report will look at overall trip patterns, with focuses on:
+Update: Holiday Trends 2019 is now available.
+The report will looks at overall trip patterns, with focuses on:

 - Silver Tourism